blazium-engine/ci_cd/README.md

 - GHA: `.github/workflows/runner.yml` - Orchestrates builds, deployments, and cleanups for the Blazium Engine across multiple operating systems and configurations.
 It triggers jobs based on a custom payload, enabling tailored workflows for nightly, template, or editor builds, with support for dynamic branching, versioning, and deployment management.

+Note: This workflow can also be triggered using the `.github/workflows/trigger_runner.yml` workflow and giving it inputs.

 Example payload to trigger the workflow:
 ```json
 {